saramedernach/C/calculator/README.md

 ## The Stack

 The  `Stack.h`  file describes an  abstract  Stack  data structure.
 Implement a concrete Stack in  `MyStack.h` and `MyStack.cpp`.
-You'll probably want to use a vector or linked list as the underlying structure.
+You'll probably want to write a vector or a singly linked list for the underlying structure.

 ## The Calculator